 HbA1c Blood Sugar Conversion Chart

 Conversely, you can estimate your HbA1c from an average blood glucose.
 A diabetic patient with an average blood glucose level of 200 mg/dL will have a HbA1c of 8.6%.
-Try out the A1c calculator tool above to get more accurate results.
+The glucose A1c conversion chart below maps out your results.
+Also, try the A1C level calculator above for more accurate results.

 Calculation of the Hemoglobin A1c Measurement